| Previous Page | Next Page | Index

 1 Jan 1820 built of teak.

-Madras 13 Mar 1811 Sailed for rendez-vous for expedition to Java.
+13 Mar 1811 departed Madras for rendez-vous for expedition to Java.

 Circa May-Jul 1811 planned attack on the fort covering the harbour of Marrack, to the westward of Batavia, abandoned.